mk-fg/fgtk/README.rst

 Self-contained python script (no deps) to build a manifest of full linux permissions for all files under git control in specified repository(-ies), to stdout.

-Included permissions are: uname, gname, path-type, mode, acls, capabilities, xattrs.
+Included permissions are: uname, gname, path-type, mode, acls, capabilities, xattrs - with default ``-o/--output`` flags and uid/gid options.

 Intended to be used with repos of config files on mutable hosts, which are directly used there by apps, so permissions on them and their paths matter.